9 Tips for Hiring Experts and Avoiding Gunslingers

 - Consultation and peer review.
 In a firm that is filled with truth-seekers rather than hired guns, experts are more likely to consult one another on cases.
 When findings are formally reviewed by peers, it adds another dimension and degree of objectivity.

 - No sugar coating.
 Many people love things that are sugar-coated, but sugar-coating a forensic investigation shouldn't be one of them.
-A client might like a favourable report, but after hundreds of thousands of dollars spent in litigation, losing at trial because they, in reality, did not have a good case, is not going to make anyone happy.
+A client might like a favorable report, but after hundreds of thousands of dollars spent in litigation, losing at trial because they, in reality, did not have a good case, is not going to make anyone happy.
 It's always better if the client knows where they really stand, as it places them in a better position to settle their case and avoid the hassle, delays, and expense of a protracted legal battle.

 - Can offer perspective on both sides.
 There is no better way for an expert to show they are only interested in the facts than by regularly being hired by both plaintiffs and defendants.
 It offers a perspective that is invaluable when it comes to reducing bias in investigations and reports.